Sapphire Quality Factors

 Blue sapphires can range in size anywhere from a few points to hundreds of carats, and large blue sapphires are more readily available than large rubies.
 However, most commercial-quality blue sapphires weigh less than 5.00 carats.

-Large commercial-quality blue sapphires are more common than large fine-quality ones.
+Large commercial-quality blue sapphires are rare, but more available than large fine-quality ones.
 As a result, size makes more of a difference in the price of fine-quality sapphire.
-A fine-quality 5.00 carat blue sapphire sells for approximately five times more per carat than the same-quality 1.00 carat stone.